IssaBurlacu/codewear/README.md

 3. Read the data from activity_label.txt and replace the activity ids from data with the activity label associated.
 4. Save all the tidy data with clear column names.
 5. Create a new data set by aggregating the mean for each activity and subject.

+All the variables need to better understand the code are in the CodeBook.md

 	Output